Recommendations and Pathways Integration Overview

-Before getting started, plan out a list of page types and locations where you want to place your widget.
-On these pages, you will need to implement the Pathways Pixel, UI and API call.
+• Widget placement plan: We recommend that you plan and list the page types where you want to place your widgets.
+On these pages, you will need to implement the Recommendations and Pathways Pixel, UI, and API call.

 Steps to integrate are given below: